neelsmith/homericlanguage/README.md

 ## Vibe-coded apps

+Although not yet in release status, the following apps are already usable:

 - `apps/metricreader.html`: read an *Iliad* text with full metrical analysis
 - `apps/metricsearch.html`: search  an *Iliad* text with optional metrical constraints